adalrv/Finland-Real-Estate-Market-Dashboard/README.md

 ## 🎮 How to Interact with the Dashboard
 1. Download the [Dataset](DataRealEstateFinland.xlsx).
-2. Open the `.twbx` file using Tableau Desktop or Tableau Public.
+2. Download and open the [Tableau](TableauRealEstateFinland.twbx) file using Tableau Desktop or [Tableau Public](https://public.tableau.com/app/profile/adalberto.rosendo.vargas/viz/RealEstateFinland/RealEstateSuomi).
 3. Use the interactive filters on the left panel or the graphs to filter by **City**, **Property Type**, **Amenities**, etc.

 ---